-When specified on the plans, the Contractor has the option of choosing the type of overlay.
+When specified, the Contractor has the option of choosing the type of overlay.
 The options will be limited to those specified in the plans and will be paid for at the contract unit price per square yard (square meter) for BRIDGE DECK CONCRETE OVERLAY OPTION, of the thickness specified.